AfolasadeDada/Project-Maji-Ndogo/README.md

 ## Conclusion:
-Project Maji Ndogo provides valuable insights into the water crisis in Maji Ndogo through data analysis and visualization.
+This project provides valuable insights into the water crisis in the twon through data analysis and visualization.
 By understanding the challenges faced by the community, decision-makers can implement targeted interventions to improve access to clean water and mitigate pollution issues.

 ## Reference
 - [ExploreAI](https://www.explore.ai/)